 In this session, Ed spoke about:

 This post provides key takeaways from the session.
-Scroll to the bottom if you’d rather watch the recording!

 The main objective of customer success professionals is to influence customers’ decisions in terms of their renewals and expansions with us.